funktionale-programmierung/bob2015/2025/jahns.md

   * Using a standard websocket provider (setting up a backend, auth*, init of content)
   * Using one of the p2p or e2e providers
 * Integration of Yjs with other technologies: Editors (ProseMirror, Quill), Drawing Tools (TLDraw), Jupyter Notebooks, React

-I'm happy to cover certain topics in more detail once I know more about the other talks.

 ### Kevin Jahns
 X/Twitter: [@kevin_jahns](https://x.com/kevin_jahns)